 Special education instructors work as teachers and consultants in schools at all levels, helping students with disabilities to succeed.
 Students seeking a career in special education can find programs at the master's degree level as well as doctorate level.
 They can choose a program offering a degree specifically in special education, or they might choose special education as an area of concentration within a Master of Education program.
 Admission requires a bachelor's degree, test scores and may also require proof or real world experience.

 These programs are often tailored to satisfy state education requirements, and they cover the latest theories in special education, a constantly evolving field.
-Many master's degree programs for special education instructors allow students to concentrate their studies in areas such as emotional and behavior disorders, early childhood special education, visual impairment or mental retardation, and these programs are four years in length.
+Many master's degree programs for special education instructors allow students to concentrate their studies in areas such as emotional and behavior disorders, early childhood special education, visual impairment, or intellectual disability, and these programs are four years in length.

 Master's Degree in Special Education